21centurymotorcompany/bitqueryd/README.md

 bitquery is a Turing complete query language for Bitcoin.

+It lets you build your own open API from Bitcoin

 ![f](./f.png)

 bitquery is a **portable**, **self-contained**, and **programmable** query language that lets you:

 1. **Query** bitcoin using a [mongodb query language](https://docs.mongodb.com/manual/tutorial/query-documents/)
 2. **Process** the result using [jq](https://en.wikipedia.org/wiki/Jq_(programming_language)), a turing complete functional programming language

+With this combination, you can create your own custom API that's:

+- **portable:** expressed as JSON, it's supported by all devices, OS, programming languages, and databases.
+- **self-contained:** the query is self-describing of itself, in terms of what it's supposed to return.
+- **programmable:** combine with other queries to build apps that talk to one another based on bitcoin state

 ## 2. What is bitqueryd?